 So do innocent people plead guilty?
 I’ve read comments from the public, one theme is repeated over and over, “innocent people do not plead guilty”.
 But is that true?
 Is it really true that every innocent person takes his case all the way through trial if the case is not dismissed by the prosecuting attorney?
 Why would an attorney allow his client to plead guilty if his client was not guilty.

 Recently in the news, it was reported that a republican law maker in Idaho, Mark Patterson, plead guilty to “assault with the intent to commit rape” in 1974.
 Apparently he was charged with the crime of rape after a woman accused him of forcing her into his home, and threatening to release his dog on her should she refuse to have sex with him.
-It was reported that he claimed that she had consensual sex with him, and that she asked for money afterwards and he refused, so she fabricated the story of him raping her in retaliation.
+It was reported that he claimed she had consensual sex with him, and she asked for money afterwards.
+He refused, so she fabricated the story of him raping her in retaliation.

 I am not in a position to judge the merits of the case, but the story brings up interesting issues that I am prepared to talk about.
 Mr. Patterson claims that he plead guilty of a lesser charge to avoid the risk of being convicted of rape and receiving jail time.
 He also received a ‘withheld judgment‘ as part of the plea deal.

 In a perfect world every wrongfully charged defendant would have his case dismissed, and every attorney would have a crystal ball to see whether his client is really guilty or innocent, but unfortunately we don’t live in a perfect world.

 We live in a world where people do make false accusations, where weak cases based on weak evidence are pressed by the State despite the weakness of the case, where juries sometimes make the wrong verdict, where Defendant’s claim innocence when they are in fact guilty, and where Defendant’s plead guilty when they are in fact innocent.